vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 We use store functions a lot as it makes things easier with automation where we don't want to store detailed logic in the orchestrator.

-In the happy path we should have a *NULL* value returned from that function which means we do not have any failed previous attempt to recover from.
+In the happy path we should have a `null` value returned from that function which means we do not have any failed previous attempt to recover from.

 ### Persist temporary bookmark